edu9as/working_with_R/README.md

 characteristics of this dataset in nba-2k20-ratings.html file.

 Finally, I have developed a simple Shiny app  to allow the dinamic visualization of the distribution  of values in each  numerical variable.
-To make use of this app, you only have to type in your terminal the following command:

-                     runGitHub( "working_with_R", "edu9as")
+Somehow, the app is not working remotely, so I will try to fix this in the following days.

 I hope you enjoy this project!